Enabling Fast Polar SC Decoding with IR-HARQ: Introduction

 \section{Introduction}

 Polar codes are a capacity-achieving error-correcting code \cite{arikan_channel_2009} that has been incorporated into the 5G control channel \cite{3gpp_nr_2021}.
 More recently, there has been interest in incorporating polar codes in the data channel for the 6G standard \cite{Huaweiharq}.
-This necessitates support for polar HARQ \cite{Huaweiharq}, which aims to enhance link reliability through re-transmissions.
+This necessitates support for polar { Hybrid Automatic Repeat Request (HARQ)} \cite{Huaweiharq}, which aims to enhance link reliability through re-transmissions.

 HARQ schemes are typically categorized into two main categories: Chase Combining (CC) HARQ and Incremental Redundancy (IR) HARQ.
-In CC-HARQ, the same coded block is retransmitted across multiple transmissions, which simplifies implementation but yields minor improvements in throughput and reliability \cite{cheng_coding_2006}.
-Conversely, IR-HARQ improves performance by transmitting new redundancy bits with each retransmission, thereby enhancing both coding gain and overall system reliability \cite{cheng_coding_2006}.
+In CC-HARQ, the same coded block is retransmitted across multiple transmissions, and this method effectively boosts received signal power.
+Conversely, IR-HARQ improves performance by transmitting new redundancy bits with each retransmission. {Although CC-HARQ is simpler to implement in practice, IR HARQ generally outperforms CC-HARQ in terms of error correction performance \cite{cheng_coding_2006}}.

 CC-HARQ schemes for polar codes were initially introduced in \cite{chen_polar_2014}, where selective puncturing and re-transmissions of bits were employed based on greedy search algorithms.
 However, these methods require meticulous design of puncturing patterns, as such patterns critically influence the capacity of the virtual sub-channels assigned to message bits.
 Moreover, these approaches exhibit notable degradation in error-correction performance, primarily due to the Chase combining of log-likelihood ratios (LLRs) \cite{cheng_coding_2006,zhao_adaptive_2018}.